csci141/Labs/202440/Lab5/lab5.md

     """
 ```

-When basic movement is working, the gradient-colored grid of dots should appear as in the the output image above when `test_teleport` is uncommented in `turtleshape_test.py`.
+When basic movement is working, the gradient-colored grid of dots should appear as in the output image above when `test_teleport` is uncommented in `turtleshape_test.py`.
 When the pen is correctly restored to its previous state, the vertical red lines should appear as in the output image above.

 #### Screenshot